Maintaining a COVID Secure Environment

 - Our children are taught ways we can ‘catch it, bin it, kill it’.

 Will the adults in school wear masks or other forms of personal protective equipment (PPE)?

-- There will be times when we will insist that PPE will be worn by staff and these are shared below:
+- There will be times when additional PPE will be worn by staff and these are shared below:

 - Anytime an adult is required to be close contact with your child including administering first aid or providing personal care.

 - When a pupil or adult displays symptoms of the COVID-19.